rahulj2001/recipe-app-api/README.md

  - Github Actions - testing and linting

 ## TDD Methodology
 This project is developed using the Test Driven Development (TDD) methodology.
-This is where the unit tests for a feature/functionality is written first.
+This is where the unit tests for a feature/functionality are written first.
 Then, code is written to implement the feature so that the unit tests pass.